Anaerobic Digestion

 Yes.
 Biodigesters are proven to have a positive effect on the environment and surrounding areas as they provide a source of renewable fuel energy by removing greenhouse gas emissions and reduce odours associated with livestock agriculture and manure handling processes.

 There are over 130,000 small, medium, and large-scale biodigesters operating worldwide.
-The Canadian Biogas Association estimates about 200 aerobic digesters converting manure and feed wastes into electricity or natural gas are operating in Canada today.
+The Canadian Biogas Association estimates about 300 anaerobic digesters converting manure and feed wastes into electricity or natural gas are operating in Canada today.

 Rimrock has retained 40+ consultants and subject matter experts working on the proposed facility that have designed and built numerous biodigesters in Canada, including Alberta and Ontario.